drhsqlite/fossil-mirror/www/gitusers.md

 reflog didn’t go back that far… But it still gave me an answer: a wrong one!

 Why?
-Because Git lacks comprehensive up-to-date indices into its log.
+Because Git lacks comprehensive up-to-date indices into its log, and my clone was stale.
-When I nuked my clone and re-cloned, I also nuked my stale reflog, so my command above started giving me today’s latest commit, that being as far back in history as it could dig.
+When I nuked my stale clone and re-cloned, my command above started giving me today’s latest commit, that being as far back in history as it could dig.
 Who wants this behavior?